Malaya Akulukjuk

-Early life
+Early and personal life

-Malaya Akulukjuk was born in Quikitat Camp (a former Whaling station) in 1915 (though some sources state 1912 and 1921).
-She married at the age of twenty.
-In the Inuit society, arranged marriages were a tradition to ensure all marriageable adults could have partners during their childbearing years.
-Akukuljuk became a mother to thirteen children.
-While pregnant, she continued hunting and participating in land.
-She moved later to the settlement in Pangnirtung on Baffind Island with her husband and children in 1960.
+Malaya Akulukjuk was born in Quikitat Camp (a former Wwaling station) in 1915 (though some sources state 1912 and 1921).

-Personal life and family

-Akulukjuk got married at the early age of twenty, which was much against her will.
-In the Inuit society, arranged marriages was a tradition to ensure that all marriageable adults could have partners during their childbearing years.
-Akulukjuk became a mother of thirteen children, but she did not give up hunting in her pregnancy, and sometimes she went hunting by carrying a baby in her hood.
+She married at age 20.
+Her marriage was arranged, per Inuit tradition to ensure that all marriageable adults could have partners during their childbearing years.
+She gave birth to 13 children.
+She continued to hunt during her pregnancies, and sometimes went hunting while carrying a baby in her hood.
+In 1960, she moved to the settlement in Pangnirtung on Baffin Island with her husband and children.

 Akulukjuk's late husband, Nutaralaq Akulukjuk, was a sculpture artist.
-Several of his works had been sold at auctions, including Man Drinking sold at Waddington's Inuit Art Online Auction in 2017.
+Several of his works had been sold at auctions, including Man Drinking, sold at Waddington's Inuit Art Online Auction in 2017.
 Many of Akulukjuk's children became future artists in Pangnirtung, including five of her sons, Jeetaloo, Geeshee, Juelee, Enukee and Moar.
 Her daughter, May Lonsdale, developed into a graphic artist.

 In Akulukjuk's adult life, she suffered from poor eyesight, and sometimes she had to use magnifying glasses to create paintings.

-Pioneer Artist at the Pangnirtung Tapestry Studio
+Work at the Pangnirtung Tapestry Studio

-The Aboriginal people of the Canadian Arctic have led a semi-nomadic lifestyle for centuries by living off the land.
-This nomadic lifestyle meant there was no continuous center for economic and community life.
-During the Resettlement Period in the 1960s, Canada's Inuit were relocated changing their lifestyle significantly.
-To aid in this process the Canadian government funded art and crafts initiatives across the Arctic region and contracted companies to administer and run these programs.
+During the Resettlement Period in the 1960s, Canada's Inuit were relocated due to Canadian government policies, changing their semi-nomadic lifestyle significantly.
+To aid in this process, the Canadian government funded art and crafts initiatives across the Arctic region and contracted companies to administer and run these programs.
 Karen Bulow LTD, a weaving company from Montreal, created the Pilot Weaving Program for the Pangnirtung community.
-In 1970 the project manager Donald Stuart and three woman employees arrived to train and begin the program.
+In 1970, the project manager Donald Stuart and three woman employees arrived to train and begin the program.

-The women quickly learned the hand-weaving techniques and moved onto the loom weaving creating linear patterns and items like sashes, hats and blankets.
-Many of the woman being leaders in the community easily understood weaving partly because of the finger weaving introduced by missionaries in the 1930-40s and the traditional Inuit culture of creating clothing and everyday items out of items from the land.
+The women quickly learned hand-weaving techniques and moved on to loom weaving, creating linear patterns and items like sashes, hats and blankets.
+These women's early success with weaving can be attributed to their knowledge of finger weaving, which had been introduced by missionaries in the 1930-40s.
+As well as, their knowledge of how to create traditional Inuit clothing and other items.
 In celebration of the centennial year of the Northwest Territories, Queen Elizabeth II visited Iqualuit and was given a Pangnirtung Weave Shop blanket.
 Stuart recalls the Queen remarking how cold it was and "that when the blanked was presented she put it on and wrapped it around her knees right away…" Prince Philip reached over to touch and she said "No, it’s mine!"